specklesystems/speckle-docs-OLD/user/dynamo.md

 ![Convert to Native node](./img-dyn/nodes-convert-tonative.png)

-The **Convert to Native** node will try to convert any Speckle objects into Rhino compatible objects.
+The **Convert to Native** node will convert any supported Speckle objects into compatible objects.

 This node was developed for testing/development purposes.